iceclassic/mude-pa-1-5/README.md

 ![Overview of 2025 guesses and historic breakup dates](./predictions.svg) ...

-And now I've edited this file on the `main`-branch. **I add some text to the same line but now on `main`, will this give me a conflict?**
+And now I've edited this file on the `main`-branch.